-Wisconsin Court Rules Waiver Signed by Race Participants Enforceable
+Wisconsin Court Rules Waiver Signed

 By Alexander “Sandie” Pendleton